International-Data-Spaces-Association/IDSA-Rulebook/documentation/2_Guiding_Principles.md

 ## Data Space Governance Framework

-The Data Space Governance Framework is the defined set of policies, rules, and regualtions that participants in a data space have to adhere to.
+The Data Space Governance Framework is the defined set of technical policies, business rules, and regulations that participants in a data space have to adhere to.
 It is the core agreement between all parties, which defines a data space.
 The Data Space Governance Authority is mandated to maintain and enforce the Data Space Governance Framework.